michieltjampens/dcafs/docs/Basics.md

 </dcafs>
 ```
 Some basic information about xml to start:
-* Anything starting with <word> and closing with </word>, is called a node (the text in it a 'tag').
+* Anything starting with \<word> and closing with \</word>, is called a node (the text in it a 'tag').
-    * The first such node is called the rootnode, so <dcafs> ... </dcafs> (tag is dcafs)
+    * The first such node is called the rootnode, so <dcafs> ... </dcafs> (tag is dcafs).
-    * A node inside another node is called a childnode, so settings is a childnode of dcafs and so on
+    * A node inside another node is called a childnode, so settings is a childnode of dcafs and so on.
-* A node can have content, so like eol has crlf as content
+* A node can have content, so like eol has crlf as content.
-    * A node without content and without childnodes can be closed with just a / fe. <stream id="hello" />
+    * A node without content and without childnodes can be closed with just a / fe. \<stream id="hello" /> instead.
-        * This is not mandatory, just makes it a bit shorter
+        * This is not mandatory, just makes it a bit shorter.
-* A node can have attributes, the telnet node has port and title as attributes
+* A node can have attributes, the telnet node has port and title as attributes.

 Everything in a stream node of the `settings.xml` file (except the ID) can be altered while running and can be applied
 without restart.
 To reload a stream after changing something in the `streams` node use `ss:id,reload` or in our case `ss:dice,reload`.
-Or all at once with `ss:reload`.
+Or all streams at once with `ss:reload`.
 >**Note:** To connect to other data sources (like serial or modbus), the command `ss:?` shows a list of options.

 ### 2. Look at the received data